- Part 1: Introduction

 Initial response to all emergencies at each school will be by the School Emergency Response Team.
 Upon activation of the team, The Superintendent of Schools or his designee will be notified, and where appropriate, local emergency officials will also be notified.
 Additional resources are available through existing protocols.

 The District-Level Plan has identified sites of emergency, and the School-Level Team has identified areas within and immediately around the school building that requires protective actions.
 After identification, training has been conducted as determined in the district-wide plan.
 Local emergency services are notified of pending drills and exercises and are requested to attend.

-The school plan includes site specific responses for the multi-hazard responses named in the District-Level School Safety Plan.
-Policies and procedures have been developed for the safe evacuation of Students, Staff, other school personnel, and visitors to the School in the event of a serious violent incident.
-These policies and procedures include, but not limited to, the following:
+School plans include site-specific responses for the multi-hazard responses named in the District-Level School Safety Plan.
+Policies and procedures for the safe evacuation of students, staff, other school personnel, and visitors are established.
+These policies and procedures include, but are not limited to:

 - Evacuation before, during and after school hours

 Policies and Procedures for building security and restriction to crime scene areas in order to preserve evidence from being disturbed or destroyed in case of violent crimes on school property are in place.

 Each school has a Building Level Emergency Response Team.
 Names and contact information of key players are included in the (confidential) Building Level Emergency Response Plans at each school.